denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ```bash
 bash ~/g10577_gatk_consensus_final.sh
 ```
 For g10577 diploids, the most important output files created are called `g10577_diploid_coding_sequence.fasta` which contains the nucleotide consensus sequence for the diploid, and `final_multiallelic_diploid.vcf` which contains multiallelic variants.
-You have to manually identify and extract alleles in the `final_multiallelic_diploid.vcf` file that have an allele frequency greater than 0.5, and then insert them into the `g10577_diploid_coding_sequence.fasta` file to get a final sequence for diploidss.
+You have to manually identify and extract alleles in the `final_multiallelic_diploid.vcf` file that have an allele frequency greater than 0.5, and then insert them into the `g10577_diploid_coding_sequence.fasta` file to get a final sequence for diploids.

 For g10577 tetraploids, the most important output files created are called `g10577_tetraploid_coding_sequence.fasta` which contains the nucleotide consensus sequence for the diploid, and `final_multiallelic_tetraploid.vcf` which contains multiallelic variants.
-You have to manually identify and extract alleles in the `final_multiallelic_tetraploid.vcf` file that have an allele frequency greater than 0.5, and then insert them into the `g10577_tetraploid_coding_sequence.fasta` file to get a final sequence for diploidss.
+You have to manually identify and extract alleles in the `final_multiallelic_tetraploid.vcf` file that have an allele frequency greater than 0.5, and then insert them into the `g10577_tetraploid_coding_sequence.fasta` file to get a final sequence for tetraploids.

 Running all the scripts in this `consensus sequence(Nucleotide)` section will also produce `C_excelsa_V5.dict` and `C_excelsa_V5.fasta.fai` files which are required by GATK tools to access specified regions of the reference fasta.
 The `.dict` file describes the contents of our fasta file, and as mentioned before the `.fai` file is a fasta index file which allows us to find a particular nucelotide at specific genomic coordinates in the FASTA file.
 You can read more about these file formats on the [GATK website](https://gatk.broadinstitute.org/hc/en-us/articles/360035531652-FASTA-Reference-genome-format)

 ## Protein Sequences
-Amongst the files produced from running the gatk consensus scripts there should be fasta files containing the entire consensus coding sequence for g46214 and g10577 in our diploids, tetraploids, and reference.
+Amongst the output files produced from running the gatk consensus scripts in the step above, there should be fasta files containing the entire consensus coding sequence for g46214 and g10577 in our diploids, tetraploids, and reference.
 Now that we have the nucleotide sequences, we can translate them to get our protein sequences.
 This can be accomplished by following the steps below.

 ### g46214